Jack LaLanne’s Power Juicers are aimed specifically at people who haven’t juiced before.

 Along the same lines, while the Anniversary Edition is the most expensive of the Jack LaLanne models, it’s our recommendation to everyone who’s not on a tight budget.

-While it’s a good $50 more than the Express, it provides a lot more value.
+While it’s a bit more costly than the Express, it provides a lot more value.
 There are multiple juicing settings, which make the Anniversary a more versatile juicer.

 You also get a more complete package, with a deluxe book and juice pitcher.
 This makes the Anniversary Edition the best starter juicer!